weeklyjs/weeklyjs.github.io/docs/_posts/2022-06-24-types-as-comments-proposal.md

 undefined
 ```

-> :information_source: Have a look at [Programming TypeScript (p.3)](https://www.google.de/books/edition/Programming_TypeScript/Y-mUDwAAQBAJ?hl=en&gbpv=1&pg=PA3&printsec=frontcover) for more examples.
+> ℹ️ Examples were run with Node v16.15.1.
 >
+> ℹ️ Have a look at [Programming TypeScript (p.3)](https://www.google.de/books/edition/Programming_TypeScript/Y-mUDwAAQBAJ?hl=en&gbpv=1&pg=PA3&printsec=frontcover) for more examples.
+>

-Erven though the `+` operator may be overloaded to add strings and arrays, it doesn't make a lot of sense to do that in the first place.
+Even though the `+` operator may be overloaded to add strings and arrays, it doesn't make a lot of sense to do that in the first place.
 Neither does accessing a custom property `foo` on a, very obviously, empty object.
 The developers of JavaScript, in a very questionable attempt to make developer lives easier in the short run, opted to take care of these kinds of problems by

 1. in the first case applying [type coercion](https://developer.mozilla.org/en-US/docs/Glossary/Type_coercion), and
 2. in the second case by defaulting to the special value `undefined` that models undefined values.

-If you have ever ripped your hairs trying to find the cause of the infamous "TypeError: Cannot read property 'bar' of undefined" runtime error, e.g.
+If you have ever ripped your hairs trying to find the cause of the infamous run time errors like "TypeError: Cannot read properties of undefined (reading 'bar')"
 ```bash
 $ node -e 'console.log({}.foo.bar)'
 [eval]:1